 These products have come a long way since the early days of metal detection technology.
 Aircraft hijackings in the 1970s led the United States to adopt walk-through metal detectors to screen airline passengers, initially using magnetometers that were designed for logging operations to detect spikes in trees.

 The Finnish company Outokumpu adapted mining metal detectors in the 1970s, that were housed in a large cylindrical pipe, enabling the first commercial walk-through metal detector.
 The evolution of these systems continued to the point where the recognizable configuration of a rectangular gantry now standard in airports appeared.

-The primary use of walk-through metal detectors is to protect airports, government buildings and other secured locations from potential acts of crime, violence, and terrorist attacks.
-The technology has come a long way and it continues to evolve.
-Point Security provides a variety of walk-through metal detectors from CEIA walk-through metal detectors, which has 50+ years of experience in designing and manufacturing many different types of metal detectors.
+The primary use of walk-through metal detectors is to protect airports, government buildings, and other secured locations from potential acts of crime, violence, and terrorist attacks.
+Technology has come a long way and it continues to evolve.
+Point Security provides a variety of walk-through metal detectors from CEIA, which has 50+ years of experience in designing and manufacturing many different types of metal detectors.

 It is all a part of our mission to offer metal detection equipment that continues to meet the ever-demanding and evolving security requirements of the 21st century.

 © 2018 Point Security, Inc. All Rights Reserved.